Business communication skills are of too much relevance if you’re a businessman.

 You should rather use words, emails, and other nonverbal communication means to communicate with your audience.
 This will help them listen to what you have to say and better understand and if required, ask questions too.

-3. Ask for Honest Feedback
+3. Ask for honest feedback

-If you see yourself as a true leader, then do seek or ask for honest feedback from your managers, peers, and other teammates, as it’s key to becoming with better communication skills.
+If you see yourself as a true leader, then do seek or ask for honest feedback from your managers, peers, and other teammates, as it’s key to becoming with better business communication skills.

 Regular and honest feedback sessions help you discover and concentrate on some areas of improvement that might have been overlooking.